 This is the perfect base for smoky eyes or cat eyes, and will keep your eye makeup looking fresh from dusk till dawn, which is ideal for big events like galas and weddings.

-Apply kohl as illustrated (right) with a pencil product.
-Using a soft eye shadow brush, blend from outer to inner eye corner in outward and upward strokes.
-Fix with translucent powder and apply eye shadow.
+Using a pencil product, apply kohl as illustrated below.
+With a soft eye shadow brush, blend from outer to inner eye corner in outward and upward strokes.
+Fix with translucent powder before applying eye shadow.

 Extra Tips You May Find Useful When Applying Eyeliner